Submissions

 Generally, the article is sent to a minimum of two reviewers; and the third reviewer will also be assigned in the situation where it is deemed necessary.
 The reviewers are given two weeks to review the article.

-Double-blind peer review is applied for the manuscript submitted to JIST.
+A double-blind peer review is applied for the manuscript submitted to JIST.
 It is made sure that the entire manuscript forwarded to the reviewers does not contain any information that identifies the authors and their affiliations.
 The review process generally takes between 2 to 3 months.
 However, the time taken to assign the Section Editor and the initial quality of the manuscript decides the processing time.
 Besides, the time taken by the reviewers and the author's response determines the total processing time from the submission to the acceptance.

-Once the author submits the corrected paper addressing the reviewer's comments, the Section Editor would deal with it to see if the authors incorporated all the comments and suggestions.
+Once the author submits the corrected paper addressing the reviewer's comments, the Section Editor will deal with it to see if the authors incorporated all the comments and suggestions.
 If deemed necessary, it will be sent to the corresponding reviewers again to decide whether the manuscript has the potential for acceptance.
 Authors should incorporate all questions or should defend (clarify) reviewers' comments.
 However, the final decision to accept the paper for publication is taken by the Chief Editor.

 Publication Charges